Fishbone: Rise to fame (1988–1994)

 Fishbone was primarily considered a ska and funk band during their early years, but later became more guitar-driven with a focus on rock and soul music.
 The 1988 album Truth and Soul brought Fishbone wide critical acclaim.
 With this album, the band also added social commentary to their lyrics, covering topics such as the breakup of families, contemporary racism, fascism, nuclear war, and oppression in lower income housing projects.
 The album was highlighted by a hard rock-inspired version of Curtis Mayfield's classic "Freddie's Dead" from the film Super Fly.
 The music video, directed by Douglas Gayeton, became the band's first hit on MTV.
 That same year, the group toured with Red Hot Chili Peppers and became nationally known in the burgeoning alternative music scene.
 Also that year, Fishbone and Little Richard recorded the Lead Belly song "Rock Island Line" for the tribute album Folkways: A Vision Shared.

-The band added former Miles Davis sideman John Bigham on guitar and keyboards in 1989.
+In 1989, the band added new member John Bigham on guitar and keyboards, shortly after Bigham's stint with jazz icon Miles Davis.
 The 1991 album The Reality of My Surroundings was a critical and commercial success, reaching No. 49 on the Billboard albums chart.
 One month before the album's release, the group played a performance on Saturday Night Live of "Sunless Saturday," a song which later featured an MTV video directed by Spike Lee.
 The song "Everyday Sunshine" also became a modest hit on radio and MTV.

 While the band retained their roots in funk and ska, the 1993 album Give a Monkey a Brain and He'll Swear He's the Center of the Universe included songs with free jazz, hard rock, punk, and heavy metal elements.
 At the time of the album's release, the band began to tear apart internally.
 Just before Fishbone joined the 1993 Lollapalooza tour, guitarist Kendall Jones was accused of mental instability and quit the band, moving to Northern California.
 Bassist John Norwood Fisher tracked Jones down in the belief that he needed rescue from a religious cult, only to be charged with attempted kidnapping; Fisher was acquitted at trial.
 A benefit concert to help with Fisher's legal expenses featured Porno for Pyros, Primus, Tool, and Alice in Chains.
 Keyboardist Christopher Dowd left Fishbone in 1994 and released an album titled Puzzle in 1997 under the name The Seedy Arkhestra, with various guests including Jeff Buckley and N'Dea Davenport.
 The album included an anti-Fishbone song called "Flog Your Dead Horse."